UzL-ITS/pethmr.github.io/about.md

 environments.

-As a second component of the overall system, a smart honeypot system SHoP is being developed to observe and learn the behavior of new malware.
+As a second component of the overall system, a smart honeypot system SHoP is being developed to observe and learn the behavior of new attacks.
 The honeypot is adapted to the infrastructure of the system to be protected.
 In the SHoP, attacks can be observed and thus information about new attacks can be collected as well as conclusions about remaining system vulnerabilities can be detected.